NusretOzates/fastAPICreator/README.md

 # FastAPI Creator CLI
 This is a CLI application written with [Typer](https://typer.tiangolo.com/) from the creator of [FastAPI](https://fastapi.tiangolo.com/)!
+You can create your router file, model files and even the Dockerfile with just one command!

     Usage: fast_creator.py [OPTIONS] PROJECT_NAME